-The data collection/purchasing is done annually, the questionnaires are self-filled - they are posted to the respondents, are filled by the responsible person at the business entity in question and are returned by mail or fax to the Directorate of Agriculture of the County Government Office that has jurisdiction over the farm site.
-The questionnaires are then forwarded by the county fisheries inspector to the Research Institute of Agricultural Economics.
+The data collection/purchasing is done annually, the questionnaires are self-filled - they are posted to the respondents, are filled by the responsible person at the business entity in question and are returned by mail or fax to the directorate of agriculture of the district office that has jurisdiction over the farm site.
+The questionnaires are then forwarded by the district office to AKI.